Josephhtoo/EGL315-AY23-24/Project Overview/Concept.md

 How we achieve pepperghost is through the light emitted from the TV monitor being reflected onto the acrylic sheet, hung at a certain angle.
 The projected image then interacts with the landscape, by having the projected image walk on the physical landscape.

 ## **Asset animations**
-Below are the different animations for our in game-characters
+Below are the different animations for our in game-characters, shoutout to **Farhan** and **Guanghui** from who did the character animation content
 <h3>Assasin</h3>

 [![Watch the video](../Assets/Assasin_Death.jpg)](https://youtu.be/okqqrTbpr7w)